Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment

+Addressing coordination of CAVs in a mixed traffic environment, where CAVs and HDVs co-exist, has attracted considerable attention recently.
+Some examples include game theory combined with reinforcement learning \cite{Yildiz2019}, dynamic programming \cite{Papageorigiou2020TRC}, statistical modeling of human uncertainties \cite{Tomlin2019}, and reachability analysis \cite{Althoff2021,Sanghoon2023ITSC}.
+Efforts on experimental validation with scaled robotic cars have been reported in \cite{chalaki2021CSM}.
 In mixed autonomy, traffic bottlenecks such as merging roadways and intersections pose significant challenges to the decision-making and control of CAVs.
-A multi-agent reinforcement learning framework for CAVs was presented in \cite{yan_reinforcement_2021} for microscopic simulation where the human drivers are simulated by a car-following model.
+A centralized algorithm for socially compliant navigation at an intersection given the social preferences of the vehicles was presented in \cite{buckman_sharing_2019}.
 A hierarchical on-ramp merging control strategy for CAVs was presented in \cite{liu2023safety}, where an upper-level planner computes an expected merging position and a low-level trajectory controller guarantees constraints under uncertainties of HDVs.
-The problem of vehicle platoon formation in a mixed traffic environment by only controlling the CAVs and then coordinating the platoons led by CAVs was addressed in \cite{mahbub2021_platoonMixed}.
-A vehicle coordination problem for a signal-free intersection using vehicle platooning was addressed in \cite{faris_optimization-based_2022}, where each platoon is formed by a leading CAV, multiple trailing HDVs, and a tail CAV.
-Wang et al. \cite{HaoTIV2022_1} presented a conflict analysis framework to resolve conflicts between vehicles of different automation levels.
-The available information was summarized by means of conflict charts, which enable fast and reliable decision-making and controller design.
+A vehicle coordination problem for a signal-free intersection using vehicle platooning was addressed in \cite{faris_optimization-based_2022}.